 Any surgical procedure carries risks.
 It's important to discuss these with your surgeon before undergoing treatment.

 Large incisions can be avoided because the surgeon uses an instrument called a laparoscope.
-This is a small tube that has a light source and a camera, which relays images of the inside of your tummy or pelvis to a television monitor.
+This is a small tube with a light source and a camera, which relays images of the inside of your tummy or pelvis to a television monitor.

-During laparoscopic surgery, fine instruments are used to apply heat, a laser, an electric current (diathermy) or a beam of special helium gas to the patches of tissue to destroy or remove them.
+During laparoscopy, fine instruments are used to apply heat, a laser, an electric current (diathermy) or a beam of special helium gas to the patches of tissue to destroy or remove them.

-The procedure is carried out under general anaesthetic, so you will be asleep during the procedure and won't feel any pain as it is carried out.
+The procedure is carried out under general anaesthetic, so you'll be asleep and won't feel any pain as it's carried out.

 Ovarian cysts, or endometriomas, which are formed as a result of endometriosis, can also be removed using this technique.